mochenxx/Integrated-Calendar-and-Clock/README.md

 # Integrated-Calendar-and-Clock-App
 This project is a C-based integrated calendar and clock application.
-It provides a easy way to select dates within a command-line calenar, manage birthdays, display and schedule events.
+It provides an easy way to select dates within a command-line calendar, manage birthdays, display and schedule events.
 Also, this application implements stopwatch, countdown timer, and world clock functionalities.

 ## Table of Contents